hdzierz/rkaka/README.md

 ## Tools

 - R/knitr
-- Python 2/3
-- Mongo connectors
-- KAkAs restful API
+- KAKA's restful API
 - Jupyter notebooks in form of a Pyrat

 ## R

-The R API is very similar to the python one.
-However, the installation is different and the return value will be a data frame.
+The R API is very similar to [PyKaka](https://github.com/hdzierz/PyKaka).
+It loads data from the database [Kaka](https://github.com/hdzierz/Kaka) using its RESTful API.

+Kaka runs using docker.
+The docker installation includes a Pyrat (Jupyter notebook) instance on port 8888. rkaka is pre-installed on that pyrat instance.

 ### Installation